ghi-electronics/Docs/brainpad/courses/programming/vb/variables_and_nested_statements.md

 ```

 ## Exercise
 Write a program that prints 0 to 10 repeatedly when the up button is **not** pressed when it is bright.
-If it is dark the button doesn’t do anything.
+If it is dark the button doesn't do anything.
 Do not use `And`, instead nest the if-statements.